 Stillwater has great outdoor activities for every season.
 River activities range from kayaks and canoes, to paddlewheel cruises.
 There are two golf courses, and many hiking and biking trails.
 The 25 mile long Gateway-Brown’s Creek State Trail from Stillwater to St. Paul is open for biking in the summer, and snowshoeing/cross country skiing in the winter.
 There are also find Nordic and downhill trails throughout the region.

 If you’ve been to Stillwater, please share your experience!
 We’d also like to hear about other historic towns and cities you’ve enjoyed.
 Just leave us your comments below!

 You’ll find more photos from our day trip in Discovering Stillwater: A Photo Gallery.
 Take a look!

 If you are anything like us, you love reading about travel almost as much as the actual traveling!
 We participate with other bloggers in the “Link Ups” below, meaning that we share our posts and get to read a lot of other great travel stories by other bloggers who Link Up.
 Please visit the host bloggers of the Link Ups today, or search for the hashtags on Twitter.
 And don’t forget to comment – bloggers love comments and that’s how we build a community of like-minded travel lovers!

-- #TheWeeklyPostcard – The Weekly Postcard is hosted by our friends at As We Saw It, A Hole In My Shoe, Travel Notes & Beyond, Selim Family Raasta, and Eff It, I’m on Holiday.
+- #TheWeeklyPostcard – We also co-host The Weekly Postcard with our friends at Travel Notes & Beyond, Two Traveling Texans, California Globetrotter, and Toddlers on Tour.

 - #wkendtravelinspiration – Weekend Travel Inspiration, hosted by more friends at Reflections En Route, Malaysian Meanders, Albom Adventures, The Crowded Planet, Contented Traveller, Safari254, and Families Go!.